The Brothers Karamazov (1880)

 Dostoevsky is not afraid to tackle the most controversial of philosophical questions.
 The Grand Inquisitor in The Brothers Karamazov, Book V, explores Christ’s biblical rejection of the three temptations (plenty, pleasure and power) offered to him by Satan and concludes that Christ was wrong to have rejected them, since his rejection won free will for humanity, but took away security.
 Free will can be seen as a curse because it places a crippling burden on humanity to voluntarily reject the securities, comforts, and protections of the world in favor of the uncertainties and hardships of religious belief.
 Ivan argues that most people are too weak to make this choice and are therefore doomed to unhappy lives that end in eternal damnation.

-The Grand Inquisitor’s arguments are appropriate for a P-B context but cannot stand up under the heat generated by the light of P-A. In the context of Simple Reality Satan, security, damnation and free will are all illusions.
-Dostoevsky and all of his characters are lost in the maze of their own inability to see reality let alone accept life as it is.
+The Grand Inquisitor’s arguments are appropriate for a P-B context but cannot stand up under the heat generated by the light of P-A. Free will, Satan, security and damnation are all illusions in the context of Simple Reality.
+Dostoevsky and all his characters are lost in the maze of their own inability to see reality let alone accept life as it is.
 The developmental immaturity of the 19th century has changed little as we enter the 21st.
 Free will is attained once we reach Self-realization but it is not the free will of Dostoevsky’s ego.
-We no longer need the security, pleasurable comforts and the mirage of power offered by the world and indeed understand them as the very source of our suffering.
+We no longer need the security, pleasurable comforts and the mirage of power offered by the world; and indeed we understand them to be the very source of our suffering.

 Religion is also a cause of human suffering because it is rife with unconsciousness.
 Jesus was not rejecting “securities, comforts and protections” he was rejecting the delusional survival strategy of the false self.
 Christians do not even understand the most fundamental principles of Jesus’ teaching and consequently do not benefit from the “good news” that was the heart of his gospel.